-What stops people from whistle blowing?
+What stops people from sharing concerns (whistleblowing)?

-- Starting a chain of events which spirals
+- Fear of starting a chain of events;

-- Disrupting work or training
+- Reluctance to disrupt work or training;

-- Fear of getting it wrong
+- Fear of getting it wrong;

-- Fear of repercussions or damaging careers
+- Fear of repercussions or damaging careers or personal relationships; and

-- Fear of not being believed
+- Fear of not being believed.